mattermost-community/focalboard/README.md

 Help translate Focalboard!
 The app is already translated into several languages.
 We welcome corrections and new language translations!
 You can add new languages or improve existing translations at [Weblate](https://translate.mattermost.com/engage/focalboard/).

 ### Staying informed

-Are you interested in influencing the future of the Focalboard open source project?
-Here's how you can get involved:

 * **Changes**: See the [CHANGELOG](CHANGELOG.md) for the latest updates
 * **GitHub Discussions**: Join the [Developer Discussion](https://github.com/mattermost/focalboard/discussions) board